Targets and Indicators

 By 2020, prohibit certain forms of fisheries subsidies which contribute to overcapacity and overfishing, eliminate subsidies that contribute to illegal, unreported and unregulated fishing and refrain from introducing new such subsidies, recognizing that appropriate and effective special and differential treatment for developing and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation

-Progress by countries in the degree of implementation of international instruments aiming to combat illegal, unreported and unregulated fishing
+Degree of implementation of international instruments aiming to combat illegal, unreported and unregulated fishing

 By 2030, increase the economic benefits to Small Island developing States and least developed countries from the sustainable use of marine resources, including through sustainable management of fisheries, aquaculture and tourism